-A Dongfeng Motor Corp. executive said the state-owned Chinese automaker, which is linked to a potential stake purchase in PSA should first look at whether such a move makes sense.
+A Dongfeng Motor Corp. executive said the state-owned Chinese automaker, which is reportedly tied to a potential stake sale of PSA is still weighing down the arguments in favor of the move.

-According to people familiar with the matter, PSA is considering stake sales to Dongfeng and the French government to gather additional funding as car sales in Europe plunge to a 20-year low.
+According to sources with knowledge of the negotiations, PSA is mulling equal stake sales to Dongfeng and the French government to get the necessary cash funding needed for the turnaround, as car sales in Europe plunged to a 20-year low in recent years.

 “It’s too early to talk about whether we have NDRC’s approval to go ahead with talks,” Zhu Fushou, general manager of Dongfeng Motor, said at an auto forum in Wuhan, China, where the automaker is based.
 “What matters here is not NDRC’s approval, it is whether the project is reasonable or not.”

-Zhu’s comments signal that Dongfeng has yet to get permission from the Chinese government on Peugeot.
-The French government is monitoring talks with Dongfeng and may participate should the Chinese automaker decide in favor of a purchase, two of the people familiar with the matter said this month.
-The negotiations are at an early stage and not expected to be completed for several weeks, they said.
+Zhu’s comments show that Dongfeng has not been granted the green light by the Chinese government to side with Peugeot.
+The French government is also monitoring the talks with Dongfeng and is interested in participating in the stake sale if the Chinese automaker decides in favor of the deal, two of the people familiar with the proceedings reported this month.
+The negotiations are still in their incipient stage and are not expected to be finalized for several weeks, they added, under condition of anonymity.